iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/SVD/PCA.md

 prereq: [[SVD]] This is an application of the idea of singular value decomposition, take a read before understanding this.

-The principal components analysis looks at a covariant matrix and find out alterative basis that minimizes the non-diagonal values of the covariance matrix, reducing the linearity on the predictors in a multi-variable Gaussian model.
+The principal components analysis looks at a covariant matrix and find out alternative basis that minimizes the non-diagonal values of the covariance matrix, reducing the linearity on the predictors in a multi-variable Gaussian model.

-Thsis a **Data Transformation Technique**
+This a **Data Transformation Technique**

-Here are more resources relavent to PCA:
+Here are more resources relevant to PCA:

 [Link](https://www.youtube.com/watch?v=8BTv-KZ2Bh8&ab_channel=AMATH301): PCA for Face Recognition [Link](https://www.youtube.com/watch?v=TJdH6rPA-TI&ab_channel=Computerphile): PCA Computerphile